A photo of an Asian man screaming at the camera and hitting the desk to represent the topic of the article - 24 Ways To Manage Anger

 Happiness is the only fundamental emotion most people would consider to be a positive emotion.
 But really, all our emotions have their uses, and as such, none of them is really negative.
 What makes an emotion negative is if you can’t control the emotion.

 Thus, anger isn’t really a negative emotion, per se, because anger can be useful.
-It is the basis of our fight or flight response.
+It is the basis of our fight-or-flight response.
 Meaning this emotion has evolved to help us survive.
 But it can also help in other ways too.
 For example, if you experience physical and/or emotional distress, then anger can help motivate you to do something about it (Good Therapy).

 A photo of a Hulk actin figure to represent the topic of the article - 24 Ways To Manage Anger